hivesolutions/appier/doc/models.md

-* `index` - Boolean, string or list indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which will ensures creation of all types of indexes for the attribute and `simple` that creates the most basic index type
+* `index` - Boolean, string or list indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which will ensures creation of all types of indexes for the attribute and `simple` that creates the most basic index type.
-* `initial` - Value indicating the initial value that should be placed in the model for that attribute when creating a new instance, if not specified the default value of the data type of the attribute is used instead
+* `initial` - Value indicating the initial value that should be placed in the model for that attribute when creating a new instance, if not specified the default value of the data type of the attribute is used instead.
-* `increment` - Flag indicating if the value should be automatically generated on persistence by adding 1 to the previously generated value
+* `increment` - Flag indicating if the value should be automatically generated on persistence by adding 1 to the previously generated value.
-* `eager` - Boolean indicating if the reference (or lazy loaded) value should be loaded by default for `get` operations or `find` operations if the `eager_l` flag set
+* `eager` - Boolean indicating if the reference (or lazy loaded) value should be loaded by default for `get` operations or `find` operations if the `eager_l` flag set.
 * `default` - Indicates that the attribute is the `default` representation for the model (useful for search operations to be able to decide which attribute to search by default).
 In case there are multiple defaults in the hierarchy (eg: `Cat` has a default attribute